On the sailing ship, there were two types of bilge pumps when the Pump Shanty was used:

 Hugill is making reference to this when he says “old-fashioned levers” (1961, pf.
 45).

-it operated on the principle of two flywheels; where the sailors on the opposite side rotated their handles on the flywheels to make the work lighter.
+It operated on the principle of two flywheels, where the sailors on the opposite side rotated their handles on the flywheels to make the work lighter.
 This pump calls the “Downton” pump:

 Last Clarification, the “Downton” is the name of the inventor of the pump of that type.
 The important distinction is the method of operation, not whether or not the pump is exactly the same as Downton’s invention.
 The method is to turn a wheel.